Tutorial

 --probe-convert

-After the metadata walk, run dcm2niix as a probe on every DICOM series (one invocation per SeriesInstanceUID) into a hidden <output_tsv_parent>/.tmp/ staging tree, harvest what was produced, then remove the staging tree.
-Adds probe_n_files / probe_n_nifti / probe_n_volumes / probe_extensions columns to the TSV and surfaces conversion anomalies (e.g. a BOLD series that split into two NIfTIs because of an operator-aborted volume) in proposed_issues.
-Slow but most accurate; recommended for first scans.
+After the metadata walk, run dcm2niix as a probe on every DICOM series (one invocation per SeriesInstanceUID) into a hidden staging tree, harvest what was produced, then remove it.
+Adds probe_n_files / probe_n_nifti / probe_n_volumes / probe_extensions columns and surfaces conversion anomalies in proposed_issues.
+The staging tree is always removed, including on error.
+Slow but most accurate.

 --no-bids-guess